Applying for a Business Visa in New Zealand

 For Entrepreneurs

 The Entrepreneur Residence Category enables migrants to be granted residence if they have established a high growth and innovative business with export potential in New Zealand.
-Find out more on seeking a Residence for Entrepreneurs or about the requirements for approval.

 Who can help?